 Does bushfire zoning affect insurance?
 Insurers price bushfire exposure using their own risk models rather than the planning designation directly, but the underlying drivers overlap heavily, so addresses in higher risk areas generally pay more for cover, and in some cases cover is harder to obtain.
 Get quotes before you buy, not after.

 Is the DA Leads bushfire score a BAL rating?
-No. It is a free modelled 0-100 estimate built from official overlay queries, 10-metre satellite vegetation and 30-metre terrain slope, designed for comparing addresses.
+No. It is a free modelled 0-100 estimate built from official overlay queries, 10-metre satellite vegetation and bare-earth terrain slope, designed for comparing addresses.
 A BAL rating is a formal construction rating from an on-site assessment, and only that satisfies building requirements.

 Where does the score's vegetation data come from?
 ESA WorldCover, a 10-metre resolution global satellite land cover product.
 We measure tree, shrub and grass cover around the address directly rather than inferring fuel from building density.